DragonflyCats

 How can neonatal isoerythrolysis be prevented?

-- Only mate group B queens with group B toms, but sometimes it is impossible
+- Only mate group B queens with group B toms, but sometimes it is impossible.

 How are affected kittens treated?

-- If noticed in the first few hours of life, the kitten should be removed from the queen for the remainder of the first 24 hours to prevent further absorption of anti-A antibodies from the colostrum
+- If detected in the first few hours of life, the kitten should be removed from the queen for the remainder of the first 24 hours to prevent further absorption of anti-A antibodies from the colostrum

 What to look for in affected kittens